Zero-party data: definition, best practices and use cases

 In a retail environment, having good quality data is essential as consumers will typically be willing to share their information with a company, with the expectation that doing so will reward them with a better shopping experience.
-In the baby and new parents sector for example, companies can ask their customers to share more information about their child, allowing them to then share content that is tailored to that family.
+In the baby sector, companies can ask customers to share information about their child, enabling them to share tailored content.

 For example, a list of gadgets and clothes the new parents will need if they’re having a girl in winter.
-And the same principle is applied by pet food companies, who can ask their customers about the type, breed and age of their pet, in order to provide them with the content they’ll be interested in.
+Pet food companies apply the same principle, asking customers about their pet’s type, breed, and age to provide relevant content.

 Purina, for example, asks their customers what breed of dog they have and how old they are, so that they can send them the appropriate coupons and newsletters.
-Qualifio has also worked on a campaign with Nescafé who added a field in one of their forms to know which of their products their audience usually buys and drinks, in the same aim of being able to personalise their relationship with them.
+Qualifio collaborated with Nescafé, adding a form field to personalize the audience’s relationship based on their usual product preferences.

 With newsletter opt-ins and interactive advertising formats for Sports clubs

-By collecting first-party and zero-party data from their fanbase, a club can get to know their audience better and can better understand their needs and their expectations.
+By collecting first-party and zero-party data, a club can better understand its fanbase and their needs.
 This will then allow them to tailor better experiences and can mean big business in terms of sponsorship revenues.
 To say nothing of the sense of community and belonging they’ll be creating, encouraging the sense of loyalty from fans.

 For example, when trying to generate revenue from sponsors, it is crucial for clubs and organisations to have a well-harnessed first-party and zero-party data collection strategy in place, as sponsors will be highly favourable towards a club that is directly in touch with their fan database and knows what they expect and need.

 Have you ever wondered how new digital technologies are shaping the future of the sports industry?
-And how data, especially zero-party data, is playing a key role in how sports clubs, leagues and organisations are preparing for the cookieless world?
+How does data, especially zero-party data, play a key role in sports clubs’ preparation for the cookieless world?
 Then make sure you download our ebook “The future is fan-tastic” and find out how major European football clubs like LOSC, Valencia CF and Toulouse FC are placing interactive marketing and data collection strategies at the heart of their marketing activities.